 Peri-implant diseases types

 - Peri-implant mucositis.
 It is considered as the initial stage of peri-implant diseases in which there is a reversible inflammatory reaction in the tissues adjacent to the implant, without the bone on which it rests being compromised.
-It may be accompanied by bleeding or suppuration, so it is essential to go immediately to the dentist or implantologist who performed the treatment.
+It may be accompanied by bleeding or suppuration, so it is essential to go immediately to the dentist in Tijuana or implantologist who performed the treatment.

 - Peri-implantitis.
 It is a peri-implant disease in which the inflamed tissue affects the soft and hard tissues surrounding the osseointegrated implant, resulting in loss of supporting bone.
 In addition to the blood and pus suppuration, the consequences of peri-implantitis can be so serious that they lead to the loss of the implant, however, by going to the specialist, the damage can be reversed and the tissues healed.

 - Peri-implant failure.
 It is the most serious form of peri-implant disease that causes pus and blood suppuration, accompanied by pain and mobility of the implant.

 The most frequent cause is incorrect hygiene that has led to food remains accumulation, causing the appearance of bacteria in the area near the implant.
 Peri-implant disease usually progresses more quickly than periodontitis since the defense mechanisms of the gingiva are more effective in preventing the spread of bacteria than those of the peri-implant mucosa, especially in particular situations that we describe below.

 - Poor dental hygiene and bacterial flora.
 The bacterial plaque accumulation is the most common cause of mucositis and peri-implantitis.
 This plaque is made up of diverse bacterial flora, and when the number of bacteria increases, the disease progresses more quickly.